D-HAC/D-HAC.github.io/about.md

 1. Show your Drexel ID to the security guard at the desk.
 2. Go straight up a few stairs and go through the door with glass in the middle.
-3. Turn left and walk down the hallway almost to the end.
+3. Turn left and walk through the large double glass doors.
-4. You will find yourself with glass doors to your left and right.
-The ones on the right will be at an angle.
-We are through the doors on the right.
-5. The doors are locked, but we will try our best to have someone at the door to let everyone in.
-If we are not there, contact us through the phone number listed in the weekly newsletter.